 From over 415 applications across 50 countries, 17 innovative health tech startups from 11 countries were successfully matched with 11 leading healthcare providers across Ethiopia, Kenya and Uganda to jointly implement 20 pilot projects and build long-term partnerships.
 The tech solutions range from AI-enabled point of care diagnostics, clinical decision support tools, imaging, patient engagement, emergency response and beyond.
 The solutions will be piloted in hospitals, clinics, labs, pharma retail outlets, and with health insurers over the coming one year.
-We are excited to see new business relationships between startups and East African healthcare providers that can help improve healthcare delivery and patient outcomes, and we would like to thank our Advisor Network (can we add a hyperlink for this) for their support and taking these technologies forward.
+We are excited to see new business relationships between startups and East African healthcare providers that can help improve healthcare delivery and patient outcomes, and we would like to thank our Advisor Network for their support and taking these technologies forward.
 The TechEmerge Health East Africa program is supported by the Ministry of Economic Affairs and Employment of Finland, The Israeli Ministry of Economy and Industry and the Government of Japan.

 About the Program: